jorenham/Lmo/docs/distributions.md

 /// admonition | Special cases
     type: info
-There are several notable special cases of the Wakeby distribution:
+There are several notable special cases of the Kumaraswamy distribution:

 [Beta](https://wikipedia.org/wiki/Beta_distribution)
 :   With \( \alpha = 1 \) or \( \beta = 1 \) Kumaraswamy is